Professor of Law

 After the Revolution: An Empirical Study of Consumer Arbitration, 104 Geo.
 L.J. -- (forthcoming 2015) (with Andrea Cann Chandrasekher).

 Contractual Indescendibility, 66 Hastings Law Journal – (forthcoming 2015) (invited symposium contribution).

-In Partial Defense of Probate: Evidence From Alameda County, California, 103 Georgetown Law Journal -- (forthcoming 2015) (winner of 2015 American Association of Law Schools Call for Scholarly Papers).
+In Partial Defense of Probate: Evidence From Alameda County, California, 103 Georgetown Law Journal 605 -- (2015) (winner of the 2015 Association of American Law Schools' Scholarly Paper Competition).